 This is the same concept that nonprofits use to encourage monthly giving.
 Fundraisers know if they ask an average donor for a significantly larger gift, they will be turned down more times than not.

 Like your other fundraising initiatives, you need to make it easy for donors to give if you want the donations to roll in.
-There are several things to consider to ensure your donors know about your monthly giving program and to make the process as simple as possible.
+There are several ways to educate your donors about your monthly giving program and to make the process as simple as possible.

-It’s also important to prioritize your communications to reach donors who are most likely to enroll in your monthly giving program.
+You should prioritize your communications for donors who are most likely to enroll in your monthly giving program.
 Consider targeting donors who already give more than once during a calendar year.
 These donors are great potential targets for monthly giving since they already are used to giving several times a year, not just once at year-end.

 It’s very important to be specific when it comes to recurring gifts.
 Be sure that your donors understand the terms of their commitment to your organization.
 For example, clearly state the time frame of the recurring gift and provide donors with options.